-Steering Committee: Adham Ramadan (Dean of Graduate Studies), Hani Sewilam (Program Director), Salah El-Hagger (SSE), George Marquis (HUSS), Ayman Ismail (BUS), Khaled Abdelhalim (GAPP), Ted Purinton (GSE), and the Associate Deans of the SSE, HUSS, BUS, GAPP and GSE.
+Steering Committee: Amr Shaarawi (Dean of Graduate Studies), Salah El-Hagger (SSE), James Curiel (HUSS), Ayman Ismail (BUS), Jennifer Bremer (GAPP), Ted Purinton (GSE), Richard Tutwiler (DDC) and the Associate Deans of Graduate Studies of the SSE, HUSS, BUS, GAPP and GSE.

-The MSc is facilitated by the available state-of-the-art equipment and facilities available at the SSE, BUS and GAPP.
+The Diploma is facilitated by the available state-of-the-art equipment and facilities available at the SSE, BUSS, GAPP, HUSS, GSE and DDC.

-The graduates of the MSc in Sustainable Development will
+The graduates of the Diploma in Sustainable Development will

-- Foster a strong culture of green entrepreneurship and business in Egypt and the region
+- Foster a strong culture of green entrepreneurship and business development in Egypt and the region

 - Engage in advanced green industry careers